twpol/zen-mode/README.md

-# zen-mode
+# Zen Mode

-A command-line application to blank out non-active monitors for focus
+A command-line application to blank out non-active monitors for focus.